The early weeks of pregnancy are fragile—and confusing. Here, the answers to your questions.

-I remember chatting with a friend about a month before I was due with my son about my post-baby gym routine.
+I remember chatting with a friend about a month before I was due with my son about my postpartum exercise routine.
 At that time, I was an avid morning gym goer — 6:30 am spin classes — things one can do before baby!
 I was under the great delusion that I would miss a couple of weeks and then be right back into my fitness regimen.

 Reality struck me rather quickly after giving birth that it would take more time to ease back into physical shape than I had estimated.
 My pelvic floor needed work, I was hopelessly looking for any sign that I still had core muscles and I was downright tired and delirious from sleep deprivation.
 Many of the mothers I talked with experienced a similar awakening.
 We all had been somewhat surprised by the postpartum body compared to that of pregnancy.
 (Full disclosure: these women had been steady prenatal yoga students and were in very good shape during pregnancy.)
 The shared experience was atrophied muscles, bad posture, achy body and general fatigue.
 Given that was the physical state postpartum, it would take a mindful approach to returning to a fitness routine.